jpulse-net/jpulse-framework/docs/dev/work-items.md

 - fix responsive style issue with user icon right margin, needs to be symmetrical to site icon
 - offer file.timestamp and file.exists also for static files (but not file.include)
 - logLevel: 'warn' or 1, 2; or verboseLogging: true
+- site nav dropdown issue: can't scroll a tall sub-menu that is taller than viewport

 ### Potential next items:
 - W-068: view: create responsive sidebar